istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 With this configuration, the sidecar expects the application to send TLS traffic on port 443 (e.g., `curl https://httpbin.org`), but it will also perform TLS origination before forwarding requests.
-This will cause the reqeusts to be double encrypted.
+This will cause the requests to be double encrypted.

 For example, sending a request like `curl https://httpbin.org` will result in an error:
 `(35) error:1408F10B:SSL routines:ssl3_get_record:wrong version number`.